-Information about critical judgments, assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended 31 March 2022 is included in the following notes to the policy :
+Information about critical judgements, assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended 31 March, 2024 is included in the following notes to the policy:

-Note 1.C.2 - financial instruments - Fair values, risk management and impairment of financials assets
+Note 1.C.2 - Financial instruments: Fair values, risk management, and impairment of financial assets;

-Note 1.C.8 - recognition of deferred tax assets;
+Note 1.C.8 - Recognition of deferred tax assets;

-Note 1.C.9 - estimates of useful lives and the residual value of property, plant and equipment and intangible assets;
+Note 1.C.10 - Estimates of useful lives and the residual value of property, plant, and equipment and intangible assets;

-Note 1.C.10 - Impairment test of non-financial assets : key assumptions underlying recoverable amounts including the recoverability of expenditure on intangible assets;
+Note 1.C.11 - Impairment test of non-financial assets: key assumptions underlying recoverable amounts including the recoverability of expenditure on intangible assets;

-Note 1.C.11 - measurement of defined benefit obligation : key actuarial assumptions and cash-settled - share-based payments
+Note 1.C.12 - Measurement of defined benefit obligation: Key actuarial assumptions and cash-settled share-based payments.

-Note 1.C.12 - recognition and measurement of provisions and contingencies : key assumptions about the likelihood and magnitude of an outflow of resources, if any and
+Note 1.C.13 - Recognition and measurement of provisions and contingencies: Key assumptions about the likelihood and magnitude of an outflow of resources, if any.